 Get the Fern Out of its Pot

-It may be challenging for you to get the fern out of its pot if planted indoor.
+Getting the new plant fern out of its pot may be challenging if planted indoors.
 In this case, gently grasp the fern leaves between your fingers and tip the pot upside down.
 Your plant should quickly drop out of its pot.

 Rinse the Soil Off the Roots

-Once your houseplant is out of its pot, rinse the soil off the roots.
-Avoid tearing or ripping the roots and wash them gently with a low stream of water.
+Once your tiny plant’s houseplant is out of its pot, rinse the soil off the roots.
+Avoid tearing or ripping the tiny plants’ roots, and wash them gently with a low stream of water.

-Examine the Roots, an important step in propagating Boston Ferns
+Examine the Roots, an Essential Step in Propagating Boston Ferns

 Now, you can examine the roots to determine whether they are clumping or spreading.
 Depending on the structure of the root, there are multiple methods for dividing your Boston fern.

-When dividing ferns with rhizomatous roots, make sure each has several leaves and at least one healthy fibrous rhizome root.
+When dividing ferns with rhizomatous roots, ensure each has several leaves and at least one healthy fibrous rhizome root.

 Boston Fern Propagation by Dividing